ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 ### Processing Options

-!!! important "New Processing Options Released, Water Masking Coming Soon!"
+!!! important "New Options Available!"

     Users can now include GeoTIFF outputs for the **wrapped phase**, the **local incidence angle**, and the **DEM** used for processing.
 This is in addition to the original options to set the resolution (number of looks), and whether to include the look vector maps and the line-of-sight displacement map.